warscovich/CryptoFinance/README.md

 ### Machine Learning Guiding Questions
 * **What are the specific objectives and success criteria for your machine learning model?** – The objective is to flag next-day price jumps of at least 1%; success is judged by hold-out accuracy, ROC-AUC, and class-level precision/recall recorded in the notebooks (e.g., XGBoost reached 0.7178 accuracy with ROC-AUC 0.5866 on the reserved test window, while Logistic Regression achieved 0.6963 accuracy).
 * **How can you select the most relevant features for training?** – The current workflow relies on domain-driven feature lists of spreads, momentum, and volatility indicators, then inspects model coefficients/feature importances logged through MLflow to decide which engineered metrics warrant retention.
-* **Are there any missing values or outliers that need to be addressed through preprocessing?** – Rolling calculations and the shifted target create leading NaNs that are removed with `dropna`, and the OBV seed is filled with zero; no additional outlier clipping is applied in the current experiments.
+* **Are there any missing values or outliers that need to be addressed through preprocessing?** – Rolling calculations and the shifted target create leading NaNs that are removed.
 * **Which machine learning algorithms are suitable for the problem domain?** – Baseline Logistic Regression, Random Forest, and XGBoost classifiers capture tabular signal interactions, while an LSTM sequence model ingests 10-day windows to learn temporal dependencies.
 * **What techniques are available to validate and tune the hyperparameters?** – Models are evaluated on a chronological 80/20 split with MLflow autologging so manual hyperparameter adjustments are tracked; the LSTM leverages a 20% validation split with early stopping to prevent overfitting, and Databricks experiments can be rerun with altered settings for comparative analysis.
 * **How should the data be split into training, validation, and test sets?** – Use `train_test_split` with `shuffle=False` to hold out the most recent 20% of observations for testing, and rely on the Keras `validation_split=0.2` argument during LSTM training to carve out an in-sample validation fold for early stopping.